 Samsara’s robust tagging features are here to help you get organized and streamline your entire fleet’s data management so you can recognize meaningful patterns in your everyday operations.
 Let’s take a look at the specifics.

-- Use tags with reports and alerts to zero-in on the performance of individual teams and track activities such as fuel usage, safety, and route performance.
+Use tags with report and alerts to zero-in on the performance of individual teams and track activities such as fuel usage, safety, and route performance.

 How to combine tagging features to improve data organization and accessibility:

 Use location tags to group your fleet data by geography.
 Using this technique, you can run specific reports based on data grouped by location.
 For example, a cross-country distribution company can tag their trucks by region such as Southwest or Northeast, or by city such as Nashville or Austin.
 These tags help you find your assets faster, understand differences between locations, and create specialized reports in less time.

 For another example, a food and beverage distributor could tag vehicles based on their customers served and then view and track the planned vs. actual route performance to ensure consistent deliveries across their fleet.
 In this instance, they might find that their drivers in Seattle had more consistent on-time deliveries than their drivers in Portland.
 With this new information, the fleet manager could then find routing patterns in what’s causing the late deliveries and figure out a solution to improve delivery time and customer service.
 Easily view your planned vs. actual routes in multiple cities by clicking the filters tab to filter by tag.